 However, there was one vital missing ingredient – the alignment of Emma’s beliefs.

 Emma was a people pleaser and was always worried about what people thought of her.
 For her, it was extremely important that she was seen as being professional and accomplished.
 For Emma, this meant getting Public speaking nailed the first time and never making any errors or mistakes!
 She was expecting herself to be perfect.

-Our Negative Beliefs Prevent us from feeling Confident
+Our Negative Beliefs Prevent us from being a Confident Public Speaker

 With her current belief system, she made making a mistake in public speaking MEAN that: